top of page

 The "lip biopsy" aka minor salivary gland biopsy (MSGB)

-This is discussed on a separate page.
-The MSGB is an important part of the Sjogren's classification criteria, but is not always positive in people with Sjogren's.
+The lip biopsy (MSGB) is an important part of the Sjogren's classification criteria, but it is not always positive in people with Sjogren's.
+See Myth #5 on the MYTHS ABOUT DIAGNOSIS page.

 SSB is present in about 40% of Sjogren’s patients.
-Like SSA, SSB may be seen in other autoimmune rheumatic diseases, especially SLE, and sometimes in healthy people (4, 5, 6, 9)Rheumatologists often like to see the SSB test prior to referral because it may be associated with organ involvement and certain cardiac arrhythmias.
+Like SSA, SSB may be seen in other autoimmune rheumatic diseases, especially SLE, and sometimes in healthy people (4, 5, 6, 9)Rheumatologists often like to see the SSB test prior to referral because of its association it may be associated with organ involvement and certain cardiac arrhythmias.

 Learn more about ANA tests here.